 Using UNION, UNION ALL, EXCEPT, and INTERSECT to manage SQL query results.
 The function of SQL set operators is pretty simple; they allow us to combine results from different SQL queries into one result set.
 The best way to understand how set operators work is to use visual methods like the Venn diagram.
 For those of you not familiar with Venn diagrams, they are two circles that represent items or collections of items.

 We all make mistakes when learning a new language – especially at the beginning.
 New words, complicated grammar… Everyone needs time to master a language.
 But when we get immediate feedback, we can progress more quickly.
 The same goes for learning SQL.
+In this article, we’ll look at 6 common SQL syntax mistakes most SQL learners make.
 Mastering SQL Queries Interactive SQL courses are one way to get immediate feedback on your queries.
-These courses, like the ones offered in Vertabelo Academy, usually introduce new concepts and then ask you to have a go at them right away.

 Code errors are common – and frustrating.
 And when you’re just learning SQL, it can be very challenging to find and fix your mistakes.
 In this post, we’ll show you eight ways to solve or eliminate common SQL coding errors.
 Today, we’ll talk about some tips the SQL beginner can use to avoid several common errors.
 These tips work in any database environment.
 As we go along, we’ll be showing some error messages.

 Learning a new skill can be a daunting task, especially in programming.
 SQL is not immune to this.
-Luckily, with the Internet and the explosion of programming-related information out there, we have a lot of options!
+Luckily, with the Internet and the explosion of programming-related information out there, there are a lot of options you can use to undergo your SQL training!
 But we then come to a new roadblock.
 Where to begin?
 How will we know which option is best for our budget, skill level, and schedule?
-This article tackles these questions and gives you a roadmap – or should we say a couple of them – of your journey towards SQL proficiency.

 Sometimes, using a SQL correlated subquery is the only way to solve a statement.
 But these subqueries can be very slow.
 In this post, we’ll talk about when to use a correlated subquery, why, and how to do it.
 Subqueries are an important resource for increasing the expressive power of SQL.
 If you haven’t read our previous article, subqueries are simply a SELECT statement inside another SELECT.
 We can use them in different places inside a SELECT, such as in the WHERE, HAVING, or FROM clauses.